rcmjr/wyndsor/README.md

 <br>

 ### Autocode
 Autocode are mixins currently included in wyndsor by default.
 They can be called and run automatically from any level (below the parent level) of your .scss DOM.
+Some are called as properties, while others can be called within a css property.

 - Hover-CSS
 - Animations-CSS